CoreySumma/oauth2-gmail-test/README.md

 />

 ## Description:
-This application uses GoogleOauth2, React, Javascript, HTML, TailwindCSS, OpenAI API, and Gmail API to fetch a list of the users email information to AI so a summary of the message can be generated on click.
+This application uses GoogleOauth2, React, Javascript, HTML, TailwindCSS, OpenAI API, and Gmail API to fetch a list of the users email information summarize the message with AI on click.

 ## Using the App
 </div>